 Some authors write and publish books with the intention of promoting their larger brand.
-This is the case for many entrepreneurs that want to share a concentrated version of their business vision.
-The interest generated by the book might translate to increased sales of a product, traffic on their website or participation in personalized coaching.
+This is the case for many entrepreneurs who want to share a concentrated version of their business vision.
+The interest generated by the book might translate to increased sales of a product, traffic on their website, or participation in personalized coaching.

-It’s important to get clear on the common misconceptions surrounding an author salary, so that you have a realistic vision as you begin your own writing career.
+It’s important to get clear on the common misconceptions surrounding how much authors make so that you have a realistic vision as you begin your own writing career.

 Don’t go into writing or publishing if your sole purpose is to make millions; having that mindset could set you up for failure.
 Instead, go into your career with a fiery passion for writing and sharing your message with the world.
 With hard work and persistence, the rest will fall into place.

-Here are some realities to keep aware of when it comes to author salary:
+Here are some realities to keep aware of when it comes to how much authors make:

 - Publishing a book is usually not going to bring you overnight success.
 It takes a solid book marketing plan!